 The US coast from Cape Hatteras to New England is experiencing increased coastal or tidal flooding because of local sea level rise.
 I started this blog to track the developing scientific understanding of the causes and to provide sources of information to both scientists and anyone else interested.
-Policy papers will not be included.

 Two papers just published by Rahmsdorf et al in Nature and Ezer in Global and Planetary Change give more information on the Gulf Stream slowdown and of course that relates to coastal sea level.